Bonelab/Ogo/README.rst

      - allow either offscreen or interactive visualization of labels
    * - :code:`ogoMorphologicalOperation`
      - performs dilate, erode, opening, closing on labels
-   * - :code:`ogodcm2nii`
+   * - :code:`ogoDemonsRegistration`
-     - convert DICOM files to NIfTI images
+     - performs SimpleITK's Demons Registration on two .nii images using an atlas and atlas mask and creates a new mask for the fixed image

 Developer Notes
 ===============